KeyboardKit/KeyboardKit/README.md

 ## Demo App

-The `Demo` folder has a demo app that shows how to set up the main app and its keyboard extension, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.
+The `Demo` folder has a demo app that shows how to set up a main app and its keyboard extension, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.

 > [!IMPORTANT]
 > The demo isn't code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
 As such, the `KeyboardPro` keyboard has keyboard settings in the keyboard as well.